01

 Every review delivers the same core set of artifacts:

-• A written report, 20 to 40 pages, structured around findings and prioritized recommendations
+- A written report structured around findings and prioritized recommendations

-• A cost picture section — current spend mapped against what the workload should cost on a sanely designed stack
+- A cost picture: current spend mapped against what the workload should cost on a sanely designed stack

-• A 60-minute technical readout for your engineering team
+- A technical readout for your engineering team

 How it works

-Week 0 — Scope.
-A 60-minute call to confirm the right scope, the right systems, and the right people to talk to.
+Scope.
+A call to confirm the right systems, the right people to talk to, and the questions you want answered.
 We sign an NDA and a statement of work.
 You share docs.

-Week 1 — Discovery.
+Discovery.
 We read everything you give us: architecture docs, recent incidents, on-call runbooks, the current roadmap, the data model, the cloud bill broken down by service.
-We run targeted diagnostics or watch your team run them.
-We interview three to six of your engineers, 30 minutes each.
+We run targeted diagnostics or watch your team run them, and interview the engineers closest to the system.

-Week 2 — Analysis.
+Analysis.
 We write.
-We come back with specific questions — not a survey, but the questions we only know to ask after a week inside the system.
+We come back with specific questions, not a survey, but the questions we only know to ask after time inside the system.

 The decisions downstream of a bad architecture call are worth ten to a hundred times the cost of the review.
 Most reviews pay for themselves in the first quarter through the cost picture alone.